kedacore/keda-docs/content/docs/2.1/scalers/cron.md

 ### Trigger Specification

-This specification describes the `cron` trigger that scales based on a Cron Schedule.
+This specification describes the `cron` trigger that scales workloads in/out based on a cron Schedule.

 ```yaml
 triggers: